Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken NHL Playoffs Second Round Game 7: Odds, total, moneyline and other Vegas lines

-Game 7 of the NHL Playoffs Second Round at American Airlines Center on Monday, May 15 showcases the Dallas Stars and the Seattle Kraken facing off at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The teams are tied 3-3 in the series.
-The Kraken are underdogs (+170) in this decisive game against the Stars (-210).
+The Dallas Stars take their home ice at American Airlines Center to square off with the Seattle Kraken for a decisive Game 7 of the NHL Playoffs Second Round on Monday, May 15, beginning at 8:00 PM ET on ESPN, TVAS, and SportsNet.
+The series is tied up at 3-3.
+The Stars are favored, with -210 odds on the moneyline, in this decisive game against the Kraken, who have +170 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!